-(1) Based on information contained in a Schedule 13G filed with the SEC on February 14, 2022, Turing EquityCo II L.P. ("EquityCo II") holds these shares directly.
+- (1) Reflects the number of shares that could be acquired by exercise of options exercisable as of April 8, 2024 or 60 days thereafter and the number of shares underlying restricted stock units that vest within 60 days of April 8, 2024. - (2) Based on information contained in a Schedule 13G filed with the SEC on February 14, 2022, Turing EquityCo II L.P. ("EquityCo II") holds these shares directly.
 Apax IX GP Co.
 Limited ("Apax IX GP"), through majority vote of its investment committee, shares voting and dispositive power over the shares held directly by EquityCo II, may be deemed the beneficial owner of such shares.
 The individual members of the investment committee of Apax IX GP disclaim beneficial ownership of these shares.
 The business address of EquityCo II is PO Box 656, East Wing, Trafalgar Court, Les Banques, St Peter Port, Guernsey, GY1 3PP.
-The business address of Apax IX GP is Royal Bank Place, Third Floor, 1 Glategny Esplanade, St. Peter Port, Guernsey, GY1 2HJ.

-(2) Based on information contained in a Schedule 13G filed with the SEC on February 10, 2022, Siemens AG has the sole voting power with respect to 24,152,051 shares and the sole dispositive power with respect to 24,152,051 shares.
-Siemens AG stated its business address as Otto-Hahn-Ring 6, 81739, Munich, Germany.
+The business address of Apax IX GP is Royal Bank Place, Third Floor, 1 Glategny Esplanade, St. Peter Port, Guernsey, GY1 2HJ. - (3) Based on information contained in a Schedule 13G filed with the SEC on February 10, 2022, Siemens AG has the sole voting power with respect to 24,152,051 shares and the sole dispositive power with respect to 24,152,051 shares.
+Siemens AG stated its business address as Otto-Hahn-Ring 6, 81739, Munich, Germany. - (4) Outstanding shares amount includes 413,847 shares of common stock owned and held by Xiao Guo Trust 2020 and 219,175 shares of common stock owned directly. - (5) Outstanding shares amount includes 136,903 shares of common stock owned and held by Ramona Mateiu Declaration of Trust and 29,564 shares of common stock owned directly. - (6) Outstanding shares amount includes 56,555 shares of common stock owned and held by Family Leisure Properties, LLC Series E and 18,018 shares of common stock owned directly.